 Situated in the heart of Greece’s olive oil growing region, Sparta is the capital of Lakonia.
 With a rich history going back 3,000 years, modern-day Spartans consider olive oil among their most important contributions.

 Lakonia is one of 5 regional units in the state of Peloponnese.
 Over 65% of Greece’s olive oil production comes from the Peloponnese.
 Greece, as a whole, is the third-largest producer of olive oil in the world, behind Spain and Italy.
-Greeks are very serious about the quality of their olive oil, and despite having one-quarter of the production of Spain and half the production of Italy, Greece is the largest producer of higher-grade Extra Virgin Olive Oil.
+Greeks are very serious about the quality of their olive oil, and despite having one-quarter of the production of Spain and half the production of Italy, Greece is the largest producer of the highest-grade Extra Virgin Olive Oil.
 The oil produced in the Lakonia region—and in particular, near Sparta—is widely-regarded as among the best in the world.
 The oil is low in acidity, but very high in nutrients and healthy components, including polyphenols and high-density lipoproteins—good fats.

 Read this study about the quality of our olive oil that was presented at a Harvard University conference.